FAQ - Online Harassment Targeting a Civil Society Member

 Check that the case fits our mandate

-After we have talked to the client and assessed the incident, we can check whether the case fits our mandate.
+After we have talked to the beneficiary and assessed the incident, we can check whether the case fits our mandate.

 We should check that: